autoplot/documentation/javadoc/org/autoplot/hapi/ConcatenateBufferedReader.md

+# org.autoplot.hapi.ConcatenateBufferedReader

-# org.autoplot.hapi.ConcatenateBufferedReaderconcatenates multiple readers so that they appear as one reader.
+concatenates multiple readers so that they appear as one reader.

-ConcatenateBufferedReader( )
+# ConcatenateBufferedReader( )

 ***